Registration will be open in December 2017 for the 2018 Exam.

 Congratulations to all those who completed the BHRS 2017 Exam.
+Results have been emailed to candidates*.

 *please note that BHRS does not disclose an individual's exam mark or overall pass mark.